Replacing a Tub or Shower? What to Spend On & What to Save On

 It may seem counter-intuitive, but the biggest item in your bathroom remodel need not be the most expensive.
-If you are replacing a bathtub, you may be able to cut costs on the tub and put the savings into flashy upgrades for the tub surround, faucets and showerheads.
+If you are replacing a bathtub, you might be able to cut costs on the tub and put the savings into flashy upgrades for the tub surround, faucets and showerhead.

 Where to Save

-Bathtub: A cast-iron tub can cost far more than the four-figure initial price tag.
-As soaking tubs get larger and deeper, all that cast iron gets very heavy.
+Bathtub: A cast iron tub can cost far more than the four-figure initial price tag.
+As soaking tubs get larger and deeper, all that cast iron becomes very heavy.
 The extreme weight may make money-saving DIY installation very difficult, particularly on upper floors, and could even cause structural damage.

-With the proper care, solid acrylic bathtubs are nearly as durable as cast-iron, but may be much cheaper.
+With proper care, solid acrylic bathtubs are nearly as durable as cast iron, but may be much cheaper.
 On the other hand, avoid the cheapest fiberglass tubs.
 They typically do not last as long.

 Where to Spend

 Tub surround: A leaky tub surround is a prime source of potential water damage and mold.
-Buy the right material and install it correctly to avoid leaks and problems.
+To avoid leaks and related problems, buy the right material and install it correctly.
 Solid-surface tub surrounds and shower enclosures are expensive but durable, and impervious to water.
 Quality tile can be much cheaper, but installation is trickier.
 Make sure to properly use high-quality grout and grout sealer.

 Avoid cheap plastic tub surrounds.
 They may seem like a good deal, but you will likely end up replacing them within a matter of months.